AryanK112233/cometchat-sample-app-react/README.md

 # React Sample App by CometChat

 This is a reference application showcasing the integration of [CometChat's React UI Kit](https://www.cometchat.com/docs/v4/react-uikit/overview) within a React framework.
-It provides developers with example.s of impleme.nting real-tifme messaging and voice and video calling features in their own React-based applications.
+It provides developers with example.s of imple.me.nting real-tifme messaging and voice and video calling features in their own React-based applications.

 <div style="
     display: flex;